AdaCore/training_material/courses/rust_essentials/090_methods_and_traits/02-methods.rst

     let count = Counter { value: 5 };

-    // ownership moved, new value returned
+    // Ownership moved, new value returned
     let count = count.reset();

     count.reset();
     // Because we do not capture the return value
-    // it is moved to nowhere - 'count' is no longer the owner
+    // It is moved to nowhere - 'count' is no longer the owner

 **Behavior**